patrickcording/scaetch/README.md

 ### Precision
 The precision is measured as the root mean square error of the estimates compared to the true value.

+Remember that the error on estimates computed using the CountMin sketch is one-sided (it always overestimates the count), and the error for the Count sketch is two-sided.

 Example output:
 ```bash